parikshitbajpai/parikshitbajpai/README.md

 ## About me
 - 💼 I am a Computational Scientist at the [Idaho National Laboratory](https://www.inl.gov).
-- 🧑‍💻 I develop computational tools for multiphysics simulations of nuclear reactors.
+- 🧑‍💻 I develop computational tools for multiphysics simulations of nuclear reactors and materials.

 ## Languages